 Subgrade testing prior to design

 Subgrade testing should begin at 100mm above the design subgrade level.
 Subgrade testing is to be by Scala Penetrometer for all materials that are suitable.
-If the material has larger aggregates, then a Clegg Hammer test should be used instead.

 Subgrade testing prior to sub-base construction

-If subgrade improvement measures have been carried out (such as replacement with pit sand, granular rock fill material or use of a stabilisation agent) pit sand or stabilised materials must be tested by Scala Penetrometer.
-Granular rock must be tested by Clegg Hammer.
-The shape of the subgrade must be measured by stringing.where has been undertaken
+If subgrade improvement measures have been carried out (such as replacement with pit sand, granular rock fill material or use of a stabilisation agent) pit sand or stabilised materials must be tested by Scala Penetrometer. .
+The shape of the subgrade must be measured by stringing.
+If a subgrade has been improved by stabilisation using a lime/cement treatment, then laboratory testing results must be provided.

 Sub-base testing

 The compaction of sub-base must be tested by Nuclear Densometer.
 The thickness and shape of the sub-base must be measured by stringing.
-Clegg Hammer testing is also required.

 Basecourse testing

 The compaction of basecourse must be tested by Nuclear Densometer.
 The thickness and shape of basecourse must be measured by stringing.
-Clegg Hammer testing is also required.

 Sealed surface testing

-Just prior to the surface receiving its first surfacingcoat, Benkleman Beam testing must be carried out.
+Just prior to the surface receiving its first surfacing waterproofing coat, Benkelman Beam testing must be carried out.

 Footpath testing